xcherryio/apis/goapi/xcapi/docs/AsyncStateExecuteRequest.md

 HasCommandResults returns a boolean if a field has been set.

+### GetAppDatabaseReadResponse

+`func (o *AsyncStateExecuteRequest) GetAppDatabaseReadResponse() AppDatabaseReadResponse`

+GetAppDatabaseReadResponse returns the AppDatabaseReadResponse field if non-nil, zero value otherwise.

+### GetAppDatabaseReadResponseOk

+`func (o *AsyncStateExecuteRequest) GetAppDatabaseReadResponseOk() (*AppDatabaseReadResponse, bool)`

+GetAppDatabaseReadResponseOk returns a tuple with the AppDatabaseReadResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAppDatabaseReadResponse

+`func (o *AsyncStateExecuteRequest) SetAppDatabaseReadResponse(v AppDatabaseReadResponse)`

+SetAppDatabaseReadResponse sets AppDatabaseReadResponse field to given value.

+### HasAppDatabaseReadResponse

+`func (o *AsyncStateExecuteRequest) HasAppDatabaseReadResponse() bool`

+HasAppDatabaseReadResponse returns a boolean if a field has been set.

-### GetLoadedGlobalAttributes
+### GetAppDatabaseError

-`func (o *AsyncStateExecuteRequest) GetLoadedGlobalAttributes() LoadGlobalAttributeResponse`
+`func (o *AsyncStateExecuteRequest) GetAppDatabaseError() AppDatabaseError`

-GetLoadedGlobalAttributes returns the LoadedGlobalAttributes field if non-nil, zero value otherwise.
+GetAppDatabaseError returns the AppDatabaseError field if non-nil, zero value otherwise.

-### GetLoadedGlobalAttributesOk
+### GetAppDatabaseErrorOk

-`func (o *AsyncStateExecuteRequest) GetLoadedGlobalAttributesOk() (*LoadGlobalAttributeResponse, bool)`
+`func (o *AsyncStateExecuteRequest) GetAppDatabaseErrorOk() (*AppDatabaseError, bool)`

-GetLoadedGlobalAttributesOk returns a tuple with the LoadedGlobalAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAppDatabaseErrorOk returns a tuple with the AppDatabaseError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLoadedGlobalAttributes
+### SetAppDatabaseError

-`func (o *AsyncStateExecuteRequest) SetLoadedGlobalAttributes(v LoadGlobalAttributeResponse)`
+`func (o *AsyncStateExecuteRequest) SetAppDatabaseError(v AppDatabaseError)`

-SetLoadedGlobalAttributes sets LoadedGlobalAttributes field to given value.
+SetAppDatabaseError sets AppDatabaseError field to given value.

-### HasLoadedGlobalAttributes
+### HasAppDatabaseError

-`func (o *AsyncStateExecuteRequest) HasLoadedGlobalAttributes() bool`
+`func (o *AsyncStateExecuteRequest) HasAppDatabaseError() bool`

-HasLoadedGlobalAttributes returns a boolean if a field has been set.
+HasAppDatabaseError returns a boolean if a field has been set.

 ### GetLoadedLocalAttributes